pyOpenSci/pyopensci.github.io/_pages/about-peer-review.md

 benefits_scientists:
   - image_path: images/pyopensci-people-at-computer.jpg
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
-    excerpt: "Scientists need trusted and vetted tools to support their open science workflows.
-Through our [partnerships with domain specific communities](/partners.html) our catalog of trusted tools for scientists will grow. "
+Scientists need trusted and vetted tools to support their open science workflows.
+Through our [partnerships with domain specific communities](/partners.html) our catalog of trusted tools for scientists continues to grow.
-    title: "Benefits of software peer review for scientists"
+    title: "pyOS software peer review benefits scientists"
 benefits_maintainers:
   - image_path: images/pyopensci-people-at-computer.jpg
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
-    excerpt: "Peer review provides a form of academic credit currently unavailable to scientists developing software.
-Further, peer review multiplies shared knowledge, such as navigating the Python packaging ecosystem, which is challenging, even for seasoned Pythonistas.
-Our diverse community supports scientific package maintainers in their efforts to develop and build robust software."
+    excerpt: The pyOpenSci peer review process multiplies shared knowledge, making it easier for Pythonistas of all levels to accomplish challenging tasks, such as navigating the Python packaging ecosystem, with relative ease.
+And our diverse community supports scientific package maintainers in their efforts to develop and build robust software."
-    title: "Benefits for open source maintainers"
+    title: "pyOS software peer review benefits open source maintainers"
 peer_review:
   - image_path: images/pyopensci-people-at-computer.jpg
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
-    excerpt: "Software peer review, similar to review of scientific papers, is a process where scientists vet software code, documentation and infrastructure. pyOpenSci leads an [open peer review process](https://www.pyopensci.org/software-peer-review/our-process/how-review-works.html) run by a community of dedicated volunteers.
-Reviews are supportive and fully transparent with the shared goal of improving the quality, usability and maintainability of the software that is driving open science.
+    excerpt: "Software peer review, similar to the review of scientific papers, is a process where scientists vet software code, documentation and infrastructure. pyOpenSci leads an [open peer review process](https://www.pyopensci.org/software-peer-review/our-process/how-review-works.html) run by a community of dedicated volunteers.
+Reviews are supportive and fully transparent with the shared goal of improving the quality, usability and maintainability of the software that is driving open science."

-    * Our [partnership with the Journal of Open Source Software](https://www.pyopensci.org/software-peer-review/partners/joss.html) further allows scientists to record academic credit for their work through a cross-ref enabled DOI.
+    * Our [partnership with the Journal of Open Source Software](https://www.pyopensci.org/software-peer-review/partners/joss.html) allows scientists to record academic credit for their work through a cross-ref enabled DOI.
+    * ```

-    * Reviews are led by diverse teams of people from different backgrounds to enhance the feedback quality."
+    * Diverse teams lead each review, enhancing the overall feedback quality."
     title: "About peer review of scientific Python software"
 joss:
   - image_path: images/pyopensci-people-at-computer.jpg